ji-ngg/CPT-Term-3-2025/Week 3.md

 - Timer page: countdown timer, data is retrieved from users keyboard for the duration of the timer
 - Settings: select background noise (eg. white noise or rain), users choose music and all sounds are looped and can be played simultaneously
 - Alarms and displays: set pomodoro alarm durations, choose 12/24 hour time formats and change the visual backgrounds.
+- There's a link on the general settings that directs users to a feedback survey to help improve the website further